Chronographer: American Temple of Time (from late 1840s)

 Willard conceived of an American history sequel to the Temple of Time in the late 1840s.
-This was similar in design to the original except that the floor was divided into eight sections of varying widths representing the territory of the United States.
-These pieces were labelled as the Thirteen Colonies, New France, the Northwest Territory, Louisiana, Florida, Texas, Oregon and land ceded by Mexico.
+This was similar in design to the original, except that the floor was divided into eight sections of varying widths representing the territory of the United States.
+These pieces were labelled as the Thirteen Colonies, New France, the Northwest Territory, Louisiana, Florida, Texas, Oregon, and land ceded by Mexico.
 The pillars of the temple represented the 15th-19th centuries and were engraved with the names of famous persons, Americans on the left pillars and Europeans on the right.
-The roof was split into sections by century and class of person: statesmen, historians, theologians, poets and warriors.
+The roof was split into sections by century and class of person: statesmen, historians, theologians, poets, and warriors.
 The back wall of the temple was a map of North America running from the Pacific to Atlantic Oceans.
 It was sparse in geographical detail and was intended more as a logo of the country rather than a topographical resource.
-Students were encouraged to redraw the temple and fill in the details such as shading in the floor to denote the acquisition of territory and adding labels for important battles.
+Students were encouraged to redraw the temple and fill in the details, such as shading in the floor to denote the acquisition of territory and adding labels for important battles.
 Important figures were also to be added to the roof sections.

 Willard considered her American Temple of Time achieved "the goal, to which, step by step, I had been approaching" with regards to the teaching of American history.
-Her views on the matter were framed by nationalism, a belief in manifest destiny and the right of settlers of European ancestry to displace native Americans.
+Her views on the matter were framed by nationalism and a belief in manifest destiny.
 This is evident in Willard's other works of this time; her History of the United States, Or Republic of America contained only two chapters on Native Americans and consigns them to a "timeless space prior to human history".